fenota-viktoriya/chatwood/README.md

 3. Make sure your server is publicly accessible
 4. Update the `.env` file with your Chatwoot API token and base URL

-## Additional Commands

-- `npm run list-documents` - List all documents in the vector database

 ## Troubleshooting

 ### Common Issues